giancarlo0533/Cars4You-Project/README.md

     * **XGBoost Regressor (Best Model)**.

 ---
+### Model Selection & Evaluation
+We selected the **R² Score** as our primary evaluation metric for the Car Price Prediction model.
+During the selection process, we rigorously filtered out overfitted models—specifically those exhibiting perfect training scores (R² ≈ 1.0 / MSE ≈ 0) but failing to generalize on validation data (yielding negative or poor scores).
+Consequently, the final list of viable models is as follows:

 ## Key Results
 Here is a snapshot of our model's performance on the validation set: